hackslash-nitp/train-ml/README.md

 ### Making a Pull Request (PR)

 Before making a PR, make sure that you:
-- Rename your Jupyter notebook to **yourUSERNAME-yyyy-mm-dd** ("yyyy-mm-dd" is the date you are making PR).
+- Rename your Jupyter notebook to **yourGithubUSERNAME-yyyy-mm-dd** ("yyyy-mm-dd" is the date you are making PR).

 - Save your notebook in the `submission/` directory.